-Homepolish designer Emma Lesser went back to basics in this spacious NoHo loft with an industrial touch.
+Homepolish designer Emma Beryl went back to basics in this spacious NoHo loft with an industrial touch.

 Photos by Nick Glimenakis.

 Every city has a personality—Paris is charming and chic, Hong Kong is electric and energetic, and New York is sleek and streamlined—and sometimes you just can’t help it when that personality seeps into the confines of your apartment, whether it’s a Notting Hill flat or an Upper West Side walkup.
 On the border between New York City’s NoHo and Union Square neighborhoods, old-fashioned industrial met new-age minimalism in this space that was crafted by Homepolish designer .

 Because the building was originally utilized as a tailoring factory in 1925 and was then converted into apartments 50 years later, the apartment has amazingly tall windows and even taller ceilings.
 Ira and Emma ran with the industrial aesthetic that already defined the space, hoping to accentuate its boldness with high-contrast, minimalist interior design.
 Black window casings and stair railings add a sense of drama and contrast the brightness of the spacious loft.